-The estimated payments and benefits provided to each of our named executive officers upon each type of termination or upon a change in control are summarized in the "Estimated Payments and Benefits Upon Termination or Change in Control" table below as if the termination or change in control, as applicable, had occurred on December 31, 2017 using the closing price of our common shares of \$125.59 on December 29, 2017 (the last trading day of the year).
-In addition, because the estimated payments are calculated by assuming a termination on December 31, 2017, the pro rata bonus amounts in the table reflect an accrual for a full calendar year.
-Actual amounts payable following a termination or change in control could differ significantly from the amounts shown and depending on the particular facts and circumstances.
+The estimated payments and benefits provided to each of our named executive officers upon each type of termination or upon a change in control are summarized in the "Estimated Payments and Benefits Upon Termination or Change in Control" table below as if the termination or change in control, as applicable, had occurred on December 31, 2018 using the closing price of our common shares of \$133.70 on December 31, 2018.
+In addition, because the estimated payments are calculated by assuming a termination on December 31, 2018, the pro rata bonus amounts in the table reflect an accrual for a full calendar year.
+Actual amounts payable following a termination or change in control could differ significantly from the amounts shown and depending on the particular facts and circumstances